Mumie-hub/docker-services/rclone-mount/README.md

 -e ConfigDir="/config" "#INSIDE Container: -v /home/USER/.rclone.conf:/config/.rclone.conf
 -e ConfigName=".rclone.conf" "#INSIDE Container: -v /home/USER/.rclone.conf:/config/.rclone.conf
 ```
+* needs to match
 ```vim
 -e MountCommands="--allow-other --allow-non-empty --dir-cache-time 30m"
 "default mount commands, (if you not parse any with -e MountCommands="xxx", default will be used)
 ```
-Use your own MountCommands with:
+### Use your own MountCommands with:
--e MountCommands="--allow-other --allow-non-empty --dir-cache-time 30m --buffer-size 64M"
+-e MountCommands="--allow-other --allow-non-empty --dir-cache-time 30m --buffer-size 64M".

-all Commands can be found at: https://rclone.org/commands/rclone_mount/
+All Commands can be found at: `https://rclone.org/commands/rclone_mount/`.
 Use --buffer-size 64M (dont go to high) when you encounter some "Direct Stream" Problems on Plex Media Server (Samsung Smart TV for example).

 ## Troubleshooting: